digipres/publications/ipres/ipres-2016/papers/practical-analysis-of-tiff-file-size-reductions-achievable-throu.md

   compressed file sizes, noting that this appears to be the result of setting the “Predictor” tag.
 creators:
-- May, Peter
+- Peter May
-- Davies, Kevin
+- Kevin Davies
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:503166/download
 grand_parent: iPRES